Curtin-Open-Knowledge-Initiative/citation-diversity/templates/report_template.md

 # Summary and Abstract

-The open access movement aims to remove access barriers to research outputs.
-It is hypothesised that this helps maximise an article’s research impact as a result of lowering access restrictions caused by social inequality that favours wealthier populations.
-Citations are often interpreted as a measure of impact.
-Openly accessible articles are said to have increased citation counts as compared to their closed counterparts.
-Yet, quantitative studies have shown varied results across research cohorts.
-The current literature lacks simple yet strong evidence to support the positive impact of open access on citations.
-Here we show that open access outputs garner more diverse citationships across geographies and disciplines.
-We perform a large-scale study of citing patterns across paired-samples of open access outputs versus non-open access outputs using data integrated from multiple sources.
-We found that the open access groups are cited more widely across different countries, sub-regions, regions and fields of study.
-Importantly, there are increased citations from populations that traditionally have restricted access to closed publications.
-The results demonstrate a new perspective to understanding the citation impact of open access practices.
-It provides a remarkably simple argument in support of open access publishing, i.e., it gets cited by more authors from more places.

---

 The goal of open access is to allow more people to read and use research outputs.
 An observed association of more highly cited articles with open access has been claimed as evidence of increased usage but this remains controversial.
 In addition, analysis of citation counts is evidence of increased usage, not a wider diversity of usage.
 We address this